Africa EENI Global Business School

 Gambian Students (Masters, Doctorates, Business)

-1. Masters: International Business, Business in Africa, Foreign Trade, Transport in Africa
+1. Masters: International Trade and Business in Africa, Transport and Logistics in Africa

-More information: Business in the Gambia, at EENI Website.
+More information: International Trade and Business in the Gambia, at EENI Global Business School Website.

 International Trade and Business in the Gambia